08.01.2025

 Banks have to Act: The EU is Redefining How Instant Payments are Handled

 Instant payments refer to transactions made from one account to another, available 24/7 and completed within 10 seconds.
 On March 13, 2024 the EU published a regulation (IPR) that will make IP fully available in euro to consumers and businesses in the EU and in EEA countries.
-The introduction of IP in Switzerland follows this international development in payments.
+By January 9, 2025, banks must ensure they can receive instant payments.
+In Switzerland, instant payments were launched on 20 August 2024.
+Around 70 financial institutions are now able to receive and process these payments.

 Share article: